History of equity and trusts: Uses as conveyancing

 Before the Statute of Uses, conveyancing required a formal ceremony to deliver seisin to the transferee of land.
 While the requirement of the ceremony had relaxed over the centuries, and indeed the transferor's feudal lord had not been involved since the statute Quia Emptores of 1290, there remained a requirement to be actually present on the land and for a symbolic object (like a piece of earth or a key) to pass between the parties doing the transfer.
 The Chancery had long implied a Use where a vendor contracted to sell land to a purchaser so that the former held the land to the use of the latter.
 This was analogous to the modern Vendor-Purchaser Constructive Trust.

-The 1536 statute meant, however, that these Uses were executed immediately upon the contract of sale being agreed, thus passing title to the that before certain critical things could be done.
-This included investigating whether the seller actually had good title to the land, but also conveyed title before the purchase price was handed over.
+The 1536 statute meant, that these Uses were executed immediately upon the contract of sale being agreed thus passing title to the that before certain critical things could be done.
+This included investigating whether the seller actually had good title to the land but also conveyed title before the purchase price was handed over.
 While this was thought to be inconvenient, the advantage of being able, for the first time, to convey land privately and at a distance was too large.
 Thus, Parliament hastily passed in 1536 an emergency piece of legislation, the Statute of Enrolments.
 This provided that where a Use was created by a bargain, it was not to be executed unless it was made by deed and until it was enrolled at one of the Common Law Courts.